DystDev/Daniel-Porter/readme.md

 ```
 # Imports
-import iden # Identity
-import phrases # Set phrases
-import opinions # Storing generated opinions of the bot
 import random  # Add variation to the bot
 from enum import Enum  # Custom query types
 import time  # For waiting a bit -> more natural
-import wikipediaapi # An API for fetching wikipedia content
-import re # Regex for string manipulation
+from api import fetchWikipedia
+# from storedData import iden, opinions, phrases
+from storedData import iden, opinions, phrases
+import helpers
 ```

 In this block of code we import necessary **modules** for our program.
 These include other python files we created i.e. iden.py, phrases.py and opinions.py (both as seen above).
 We import modules for these reasons: